ambarchet/RetailManagementTool/README.md

 <h2>Usage</h2>

-Through the Startup.cs class, two types of Roles get seeded when you run this program (Admin and Employee).
+<p>Through the Startup.cs class, two types of Roles get seeded when you run this program (Admin and Employee).
 There is one seeded Admin that can be used for testing:
 <ul>
   <li>UserName: Master</li>